Kaihanga Taonga Rei

 Types of employers varied

-Manufacturing jewellers usually work at private manufacturing workshops or workshops at retail jewellery stores.
+Manufacturing jewellers usually work at manufacturing workshops or workshops at retail jewellery stores.

-- Harrison, G, chairman, Jewellery Industry Registration Board of New Zealand, Careers New Zealand interview, April 2016.
+- Harrison, G, chairman, Jewellery Industry Registration Board of New Zealand, careers.govt.nz interview, June 2020.

 Progression and specialisations